 The never-ending experiment… (pt 5)

-As we return to our current reality, we have to ask ourselves, “If we were created for that level of perfect harmony, why do we wake up into a world filled with so much confusion, chaos, and disorder?
-Why are we so prone to seeking validation and chasing achievements just to temporarily satisfy a deep emptiness that we feel?”
+As we look at our current reality, we have to ask ourselves, “If we were created for that level of perfect harmony, why do we wake up into a world filled with so much confusion, chaos, and disorder?
+Why are we so prone to seeking validation and chasing achievements just to temporary satisfaction?”

-To understand how the cycle of emptiness started, we have to look back at the moment the original alignment was shattered.
+To understand how this cycle started, we have to look back at the moment the original alignment was shattered.

 Adam had unrestricted access to eat from all but one tree, with a severe consequence for disobedience—death.
 Soon after, Eve was created as his suitable helper.
 Scripture tells us that they were naked and not ashamed.
-Now, while Scripture doesn’t explicitly state that God gave Eve the command directly, it’s evident she was aware of it.
+Now, while Scripture doesn’t explicitly reveal God giving Eve the command directly, it’s evident she was aware of it.

-A dialogue took place in the garden of Eden that was initiated by the serpent to Eve:
+A dialogue took place in the garden that was initiated by the serpent to Eve:

 What they didn’t know was evil, but they didn’t need to know evil because it’s not God’s character.
 Since they were created in His image, they inherently knew all that was good.
-Furthermore, it didn’t help that Eve didn’t identify the tree she was forbidden to eat from correctly.
-We learn in Genesis 2:9 that the tree of life and the tree of the knowledge of good and evil were both in the midst of the garden of Eden, and she added something that God did not say when she claimed, “…neither shall you touch it.”
+Furthermore, it didn’t help that Eve didn’t correctly identify the tree she was forbidden to eat from.
+We learn in Genesis 2:9 that the tree of life and the tree of the knowledge of good and evil were both in the midst of the garden, and she added something that God did not say when she claimed, “…neither shall you touch it.”
 This further opened the door for deception and temptation.

-In the exact moment of disobedience, God’s Word confirmed to be true.
+In that exact moment of disobedience, God’s Word was confirmed to be true.
 God had said, “...for in the day that you eat of it you shall surely die.”
 And they did.
-The death they immediately experienced first was spiritual.
-The moment that Adam ate of the fruit, both of their eyes became opened and they knew they were naked (Genesis 3:7).
+The death they immediately experienced was spiritual.
+The moment that Adam ate of the fruit, both of their eyes were opened and they knew they were naked (Genesis 3:7).
 After they made themselves loincloths to cover up, they heard the sound of God walking in the garden and hid themselves from His presence.

 The deepest core of their identity—the spirit that was designed to be actively connected to God—was instantaneously disconnected from Him.
 The other part of the consequence is physical death; and though it wasn’t immediate for them, it became a certainty for humanity on this earth that no one will live forever.